mvanthoor/rustic-book/src/front_matter/preface.md

 # Preface

 Hi there.
 Nice of you to hang around.
+I'm Marcel, the author of the chess engine Rustic, and the writer of this text.
 You're about to step into the wonderful and sometimes aggravating world of chess programming.
 This can be a rewarding endavour... but maybe _addictive_ is the better word.
 There will be lots of challenges, but with perseverance you'll be able to